-The following Ouija board stories are drawn from reported and personal narratives by people who were involved.
-In all cases, the identities are changed in order to protect the privacy of the individuals, but the stories are true, and date from the 1980s to recently.
+True scary Ouija board stories are drawn from real reported and personal narratives.
+People often take to the internet to report their bad (and good) Ouija board experiences to help people see the dangers of the Ouija board.
+In all cases, the identities are changed in order to protect the privacy of the individuals, and these Ouija board true stories date from the 1980s to recently.

-Cindy was only 13.
+This true Ouija board story is about a girl named Cindy who was only 13 .
 She was the middle child within a large, devoutly Christian family who lived in the mountainous country of northern Maine.
 She had three older sisters, a younger sister, and a younger brother.
 At some point during the eighth grade, a friend let her borrow a Ouija board one weekend, and that weekend Cindy and her older sisters played with the board.
 They did so in secret, late at night, because they knew how strongly their parents would disapprove.
 That weekend, the mysterious talking board mesmerized Cindy.
 Cindy became obsessed with it.
 She could think of nothing else and soon had a list of questions that she wanted to ask the board.

 "Hi," she answered.
 "Who are you?"

 A shock ran through Cindy.
 Jake was a friend of hers who had died in a car accident in the fourth grade.

 "Jake, is it really you?"
 Cindy sat up, her arms shaking with excitement.
 The pointer moved quickly up to "YES."